 Globally, there are twelve Tier 1 leagues, two League cups, and nearly two dozen Tier 2 professional, semi-professional, and amateur leagues.
 Professional events held in each league are all part of an ongoing League of Legends season.
 In each league, the best teams advance to the playoffs; consequently, the winners will get a shot at the championship.
 Afterwards, the best teams from each region are invited to the League of Legends World Championship.

-Since the 2010/2011 season, Riot Games and other LoL eSports organizers have hosted 12 competitive LoL seasons.
+Since the 2010/2011 season, Riot Games and other LoL eSports organizers have hosted competitive LoL seasons.
 Each season starts and finishes at approximately the same period each year; however, depending on patch updates and related matters and unforeseen factors, there may be slight delays and inconsistencies at the start of each season.

-As we noted, teams in different regions compete in professional and semi-professional leagues to improve their position and rank, hoping to qualify for the championship at the season's end.
+Teams in different regions compete in professional and semi-professional leagues to improve their position and rank, hoping to qualify for the championship at the season's end.

 This network of multinational professional LoL contests, which include regular ranked games, playoffs, and the annual championship tournament, is what the average LoL season is composed of.
 Together, all these events create the LoL eSports ecosystem, where professional teams and players vie for monetary rewards, trophies, and other prizes.